Estella Solomons: Later life and death

 Solomons took up a teaching position at Bolton Street, Dublin.
-She painted landscapes and portraits, including of artist Jack Yeats, politician Arthur Griffiths, poet Austin Clarke, James Stephens and George Russell.
 In 1939 she organised an exhibition in Dublin to help refugee artists from Europe.

 She died on 2 November 1968 and is buried in Woodtown Cemetery.
 Her friend Kathleen Goodfellow gifted the Morehampton Road Wildlife Sanctuary, where Solomons liked to paint, to An Taisce.
 Two plaques have subsequently been erected there, one in memory of Solomons and one for Goodfellow.

 Archive

-Works of Estella Solomon are held in the Niland Collection, at The Model gallery in Sligo and in the National Gallery of Ireland.
+Works of Estella Solomons are held in the Niland Collection, at The Model gallery in Sligo and in the National Gallery of Ireland.
 Her archives, which include artwork and photographs (and prints by Louise Jacobs), and the archives of the Dublin Magazine are in the Library of Trinity College Dublin.